 Yoga and Costa Rica go hand and hand these days.
-Many of its growing towns are now hot spots for tourists, volunteers and yoga enthusiast alike.
-If you’re head over heels about yoga and all of the wonderful benefits of the practice like we are, then Costa Rica is the place for you.
+Many of its growing towns are now hot spots for tourists, volunteers, and yoga enthusiasts alike.
+If you’re head over heels for yoga and all of the wonderful benefits of the practice like we are, then Costa Rica is the place for you.

 Like yoga, Costa Rica provides many different flavors when it comes to yoga experiences.
 From the hippy to the urban soul, Costa Rica has it all.

 Check out some awesome spaces we discovered while driving around Costa Rica for two weeks while interviewing various studios from the Pacific to the Caribbean Coast.

 Nestled on the side of a mountain roughly an hour drive down highway 27 west of San Jose you will find AmaTierra, the home of Bob and Jill Ruttenberg.
 Jill herself is a clinical herbalist, yoga instructor and massage therapist.
 Practicing since the 90’s, she says her passion has always been to help others. achieve balance, good health and achieve a sense of being part of the great mystery and beautiful miracle of life.

 Between their yoga classes, massage sessions and herbal remedies anyone seeking a place to heal their body, mind and soul can find solace at AmaTierra.
 The guests come from around the world not only to practice yoga but experience a connection with nature and the rural Tico life.

 Looking for meditation?
 Take a walk on one of the nature trails mapped out towards the bottom of the property.
 Any activity you choose is sure to bring a greater state of peace and relaxation to any visitor.